Locations:

 What are the symptoms of fibrosarcoma?

-• Unusual swelling.
-This might be a sign your tumor is pressing on your blood vessels.
+• Unusual swelling (this might be a sign the tumor is pressing on your blood vessels).

 What causes fibrosarcoma?

-Researchers haven’t pinpointed exactly what causes fibrosarcoma.
-But they have identified some inherited conditions that might increase your risk for developing fibrosarcoma:
+Researchers have identified some inherited conditions that might increase your risk of developing fibrosarcoma:

 Diagnosis and Tests

-First, providers will perform several tests.
+Healthcare providers perform several tests when diagnosing fibrosarcoma.
 They’ll use what they learn to establish a stage and grade for your fibrosarcoma.
 Tests might include:

-• Computed tomography scan (CT scan): CT scans use a series of X-rays and a computer to create three-dimensional images of your soft tissues and bones.
+• Computed tomography scan (CT scan).
+This test uses a series of X-rays and a computer to create 3D images of your soft tissues and bones.

 Management and Treatment